Huf: High-Probability Uncorrelated Flows Definition in Trading

 How do I start using Huf in my trading?

-To start using Huf, begin by familiarizing yourself with statistical analysis and market correlations.
-Use historical data to identify potential uncorrelated trades and develop a clear risk management strategy.
+Begin by learning statistical analysis and market correlations.
+Use historical data to identify potential trades and develop a risk management plan.

 Is Huf suitable for all types of traders?